pydio/pydio-doc-admin-guide/2_getting_started/2_2_setup_a_workspace.md

-# Setting up workspaces

-In this guide you will see how you can create and manage workspaces with Pydio Cells.
+In this chapter, you will see how you can create and manage workspaces with Pydio Cells.

 *You have to be on the settings to be able to do the operations below*